edbeeching/godot_rl_agents_examples/examples/3DLander/readme.md

 This environment was inspired by the gymnasium Lunar Lander env.

 The goal is to land safely, with faster landing and less usage of thrusters giving higher rewards.
-It is not required to land inside of the goal zone, but landing closer to the center of the zone gives a higher reward.
+It is not required to land inside the goal zone, but landing closer to the center of the zone gives a higher reward.

+On each (re)start, the lander is randomly positioned with a random velocity added.

 ### Observations:
 Vector based, including: